dswah/pyGAM/README.md

 where `X.T = [X_1, X_2, ..., X_p]` are independent variables, `y` is the dependent variable, and `g()` is the link function that relates our predictor variables to the expected value of the dependent variable.

-The feature functions `f_i()` are built using **penalized regression splines**, which allow us to **automatically model non-linear relationships** without having to manually try out many different transformations on each variable.
+The feature functions `f_i()` are built using **penalized B splines**, which allow us to **automatically model non-linear relationships** without having to manually try out many different transformations on each variable.

 <img src=imgs/pygam_basis.png>